Joint 21-cm and CMB Forecasts for Constraining Self-Interacting Massive Neutrinos: Results

 HERA provides better sensitivity over CMB-S4 to $\log_{10}G_{\rm eff}$ for the MI$\nu$ model.
 The constraining power arises from the indirect sensitivity to the matter power spectrum at small scales: the enhancement bump increases the abundance of the small- and intermediate-mass halos that host the galaxies that dominate the evolution of the 21-cm signal during cosmic dawn.
 This result opens the possibility of exploring a new region of the parameter space, which so far has been inaccessible using CMB primary anisotropies and galaxy surveys.

-Although HERA also outperforms CMB-S4 in constraining $\log_{10}G_{\rm eff}$ for the mI$\nu$ model, the right panel of Fig.~\ref{fig:moneyplot} shows that HERA is limited by the anti-correlation with $M_\nu$.
-Increasing $\log_{10}G_{\rm eff}$ makes it easier to form halos in the relevant $M_h$ range, which speeds up the evolution of $T_{21}(z)$ and leads to a smaller $\Delta_{21}^2(k,z)$ for $k\sim[0.1,0.5]\,{\rm Mpc^{-1}}$, where HERA is sensitive.\footnote{It may seem counterintuitive that a larger HMF leads to a smaller $\Delta_{21}^2(k,z)$.
+Although HERA also outperforms CMB-S4 in constraining $\log_{10}G_{\rm eff}$ for the mI$\nu$ model, the right panel of Fig.~\ref{fig:moneyplot} shows that HERA is limited by the anti-correlation with $M_\nu$. {This strong degeneracy arises from the very similar shapes of the halo mass function predicted by $M_\nu$ and $G_{\rm eff}$ in the halo mass range $M_h \in 10^{10}-10^{11}, M_\odot$, which is particularly relevant for the 21-cm signal (as can be seen in Fig. 5):} increasing $\log_{10}G_{\rm eff}$ makes it easier to form halos in the relevant $M_h$ range, which speeds up the evolution of $T_{21}(z)$ and leads to a smaller $\Delta_{21}^2(k,z)$ for $k\sim[0.1,0.5]\,{\rm Mpc^{-1}}$, where HERA is sensitive.\footnote{It may seem counterintuitive that a larger HMF leads to a smaller $\Delta_{21}^2(k,z)$.
 Recall that the amplitude of the 21-cm signal depends not just on the abundance of the astrophysical sources, but also on the interplay of their radiation fields, the way they heat and ionize the gas, etc. In particular, having more galaxies at $z=13$ implies producing more X-rays, so $T_{\rm gas}$ and $T_s$ get closer to the CMB temperature, thereby decreasing $T_{21}$.} The same effect would still occur if $M_\nu$ were smaller than our fiducial choice, thus explaining the anti-correlation.
-In other words, lighter neutrinos would compensate for the effect of mI$\nu$ on $\Delta^2_{21}(k,z)$.
+In other words, lighter neutrinos would compensate for the effect of mI$\nu$ on $\Delta^2_{21}(k,z)$. {However, the shape of the degeneracy changes with different fiducial values, as illustrated in the other panels of the figure.
+In fact, different values of $G_{\rm eff}$ lead to different shapes of the matter power spectrum on the scales relevant to the evolution of the 21-cm signal. }

 A very interesting possibility to further improve the constraining power is to combine 21-cm and CMB datasets.
 Table~\ref{tab:results} highlights the great potential that joint CMB and 21-cm cosmic dawn analyses have for self-interacting massive neutrinos.
 Under all three self-interaction models, the joint analysis reduces the uncertainty on $\log_{10}G_{\rm eff}$ to $\sim 10\%$.
 As shown in Fig.~\ref{fig:moneyplot}, the combination of CMB and 21-cm is crucial for breaking the degeneracy between neutrino parameters, as well as other degeneracies that may exist within the parameter set, as highlighted in Fig.~\ref{fig:all_ellipses}.
 Incorporating 21-cm data from the cosmic dawn helps mitigate the degeneracy between $M_\nu$, $\tau$, and $A_s$; in this context, we have verified that our analysis returns a comparable result with the analysis in Ref.~\cite{Shmueli:2023box}.
 There is also a slight improvement of the constraining power on the astrophysical parameters.